personalscience/BRT-ios/README.md

 Change Log
 ==========

+2020-07-23: Updated for iOS 13.

-9/18: BTResultsTracker includes - (NSArray) trialsMatchingResponse  and only looks at the latest  kBTlastNTrialsCutoffValue (sorted chronologically) trials
+2015-09-8: BTResultsTracker includes - (NSArray) trialsMatchingResponse  and only looks at the latest  kBTlastNTrialsCutoffValue (sorted chronologically) trials

-5/6: Swift language bridging headers added.
+2015-05-06: Swift language bridging headers added.